VSharp-Lang/vsharp-old/README.md

 ```
 That's all this documentation has!
 <br>If you want to learn more go find a tutorial that's not this or try looking in the example.vs to find some interesting stuff!</br>

+# Fun Facts

+1. One time, while we were working on some new modules, Albi accidentally deleted the interpreter from the repo.
+Luckily he had a backup stored on his computer.
+This oopsie could have cost us our language.